-Disney World covers nearly 40 square miles, and while you’re going to have a great time, you should also be prepared to walk.
+Disney World covers nearly 40 square miles, and while you’ll have a great time, you should be prepared to walk.
 Pack a pair of comfortable, supportive tennis shoes, and avoid flip flops unless you’re headed to one of Disney’s water parks.

 Florida’s gorgeous weather comes with a price.
-If you don’t adequately protect your skin, you can end up with a nasty sunburn.
-Bring sunscreen of at least SPF 30 and make sure to cover the forgotten bits like your head, neck and ears.
-Also remember to put sunscreen on the little ones, even if they’re spending the day in a stroller!
+You can have a nasty sunburn if you don’t adequately protect your skin.
+Bring sunscreen of at least SPF 30, and cover the forgotten bits like your head, neck, and ears.
+Also, remember to put sunscreen on the little ones, even if they spend the day in a stroller!

-It’s bright out, and squinting all day is no fun.
+It’s bright out and squinting all day, which is no fun.
 Here, your best bet is to stop by a dollar store and pick up a few cheap pairs of glasses.
-They’re likely to fly off your face at some point on one of Disney’s many thrill rides (link), so it’s best that they don’t cost too much!
+They’re likely to fly off your face at some point on one of Disney’s many thrill rides, so they shouldn’t cost too much!

-Even if you’re not a germo-phobe, it’s important to remember one thing here: this is DISNEY.
-Magic Kingdom alone sees 17.1 million visitors a year, and some of them are bound to be sick.
-You don’t want to ruin your vacation by coming down with a cold, so bring along a small bottle of hand sanitizer than you can clip on a backpack.
+Even if you’re not a germophobe, it’s important to remember one thing here: this is DISNEY.
+Magic Kingdom alone sees 17.1 million visitors a year, some of whom are bound to be sick.
+You don’t want to ruin your vacation by coming down with a cold, so bring a small bottle of hand sanitizer to clip on a backpack.

 While Florida has some of the world’s most beautiful weather, a stray shower does pop up from time to time.
-Most of these only last a few minutes, but those few minutes can leave you spending the rest of day drenched if you don’t come prepared.
+Most of these only last a few minutes, but those few minutes can leave you drenched the rest of the day if you don’t come prepared.
 Bring a poncho or umbrella for everyone in the family.
-Odds are, you’ll use them for a few minutes, and spend the rest of the day soaking up the sun.
+Odds are, you’ll use them for a few minutes and spend the rest of the day soaking up the sun.

 All that walking works up a sweat.
-Bring enough water bottles for the family, or at least a refillable water bottle, and be sure to stay hydrated throughout the day.
+Bring enough water bottles for the family, or at least a refillable water bottle, and stay hydrated throughout the day.

 Cell Phone Batteries.

-If the kids are a bit older and they want to ride something Mom and Dad aren’t interested in, it’s important to have charged cell phones to stay in touch.
-It also helps to have something to play with when it comes to waiting in those ride lines.
+If the kids are older and want to ride something Mom and Dad aren’t interested in, they must have charged cell phones to stay in touch.
+It also helps to have something to play with when waiting in those ride lines.

-When it gets hot out, nothing feels better than a cool mist on your face and neck.
-It may not be a necessity, but it’s definitely nice to have.
+Spray Bottles.
+Nothing feels better when it gets hot than a cool mist on your face and neck.
+It may not be necessary, but it’s nice to have.